National Herbarium of Victoria

 These specimens provide a permanent record of the occurrence of a plant species at a particular place and time and are an invaluable resource for scientists, land managers and historians.
 The Herbarium building also houses a library of botanical literature and artwork.

+Collectively, the dried specimen collections and the library collections form the State Botanical Collection, a rich cultural and scientific resource.
 The Herbarium is a dynamic collection: new material is continually accessioned, and access to the collection is assured by ongoing curation and databasing.

 What is a herbarium?